DavidBuchanan314/picopds/README.md

 3. Update `config.py` with the new DID value you just generated

+4. Create an `_atproto` TXT DNS record that points your handle domain name to your DID (or alternatively use the HTTP method) (more info [here](https://blueskyweb.xyz/blog/4-28-2023-domain-handle-tutorial)).

-4. Run `pds.py`, and make the web server publicly accessible somewhere (I'm using an nginx reverse proxy)
+5. Run `pds.py`, and make the web server publicly accessible somewhere (I'm using an nginx reverse proxy).
+You might want to create a systemd unit, or docker container, or something like that (I wouldn't know, I suck at devops/sysadmin).

-5. Run `request_crawl.py` to inform the PDS that we exist.
+6. Run `request_crawl.py` to inform the PDS that we exist.
+(Maybe I'll make this automatic at some point in the future).

-6. Log in with a client (the official https://bsky.app works) and make a post, and the BGS should see it!
+7. Log in with a client (the official https://bsky.app works) and make a post, and the BGS should see it!